 Here’s a question that comes up often.
-“How much will digital signage cost me?“ It’s usually followed by… “and can I make any money from it?”
+“What is the real cost of digital signage?“ It’s usually followed by… “and can I make any money from it?”
 It’s a perfectly good question.
 While some people find a way to do digital signage on the cheap, they soon realize it’s false savings.
 Here’s why.

-It may sound counter-intuitive.
-In fact, the term “free software” is misleading.
+It may sound counterintuitive.
+In fact, the term “free” is misleading when it comes to digital signage cost planning.
 Free digital signage software can mean anything.
 Maybe you get to try out the software for some time at no cost, or you get a severely crippled version of a commercial product.
 It can also mean the software is totally free with no strings attached, but there is no documentation or support included.
-You must pay for assistance and technical support, if it’s available.
+You must pay for assistance and technical support if it’s available.

-If you search long enough, you may find software that is truly free (as in, open sourced) but you must still pay for some core services, like content storage fees.
+If you search long enough, you may find software that is truly free (as in, open-sourced) but you must still pay for some core services, like content storage fees.
 There’s also software that comes bundled with hardware, like System on Chip displays that include some basic digital signage software when you buy their product.
-These bundled software and services tend to be light on features, and difficult to manage.
+This bundled software and services tend to be light on features, and difficult to manage.

 Once you get this out of the way, you can start comparing features with commercial products.

 - Does the product scale well?
 If so, how easy is it to you grow your screen network?

 - Is there an upgrade path, or regular updates and bug fixes?

 - Do you have access to a support team (not just an end-user forum)?

 - Is the software secure, and are there regular security patches available?